-The Earth is a dynamic planet.
-Throughout its four and a half billion year history, magmas generated in the mantle have created the crust, which in turn has been mixed back into the mantle by subduction.
-The decay of radioactive elements in rocks imparts fingerprints that we use to understand how these processes work, and to determine the timing of events.
+The Earth is an incredibly dynamic planet.
+Throughout its four and a half billion year history, magmas generated in the mantle have been creating crust, which in turn has been mixed back into the mantle by subduction.
+Formation of the continents and the core have resulted major chemical differentiation of the planet.
+The combination of chemical fractionations and the decay of radioactive elements in rocks impart "fingerprints" that we use to understand how these processes work, and to determine the timing of events.

 These fingerprints are among the most versatile geological tracers.
 Their applicability extends across the spectrum of the Earth sciences and is limited only by our creativity and imagination.
 Among the most exciting aspects of isotope geochemistry is that we are neither "hard-" nor "soft" rockers, neither "Quaternary-" nor "Archean" geologists.